i1s-rishabh/google-meet-clone/README.md

 # Google-Meet-Clone

-It's my very first Hack-A-Thon.
-Which is oragnised by HyperVerge Academy (A part of HyperVerse Inc.).
-In this Hack-A-Thon our Team ( Nivedya M, Sonu Shakya and Rishabh Sharma ) selects Google Meet Clone to do as a Project.
-In this project, We used following technologies -
+This is my first hack-a-thon.
+Organized by HyperVerge Academy (a part of HyperVerse Inc.).
+In this hack-a-thon, Our team (Nivedya M, Sonu Shakya, and Rishabh Sharma) selects a **Google Meet clone** to do as a project.
+In this project, we used the following techniques -

 Frontend Stack :-